worthingtonse/client-prompts/Ideas In Progress/QMAIL/Phase-I/phase-I-qmail-services.md

 Command Group: 6  Command Code: 61 0x063D

 The Tell command is only sent to one QMail server that is registered as the user's Beacon server.
 A beacon server tells the user when they get mail.
 So, if a user is sending email out to 20 people, this TELL command must be sent to 20 different Beacon servers so each person can get the Tell.
+It is up to the client to lookup the receiver's Becon server in the DRD.
+The client can also find backup becons in the DRD if the receiver has posted them.

 Tell, tells the RAIDA to inform all the address owners of the existance of a file (email) so they can peek at the meta information and download it.
 It does this by creating a .meta file in all the addressies Email folder.
 ```c